b3namine/dz-wilaya-data/README.md

 ## Description

-DZ-Wilaya-Data, is a set of collected data, that containins the list of the Algerian ***States (Wilaya)*** and  ***Provinces (Baladiya)***.
-Wialaya codes, and Baladiya codes, post codes and phones codes, are all included in this data set.
+DZ-Wilaya-Data, is a set of collected Data, that containins the list of the Algerian ***States (Wilaya)*** and  ***Provinces (Baladiya)***.
+Wialaya codes, and Baladiya codes, post codes and phones codes, are all included in this Data set.
-The data is represented into two formats, JSON and SQL.
+The Data is represented into two formats, JSON and SQL.

 ## Notes